What is the tax position when I take money from my pension flexibly?

 See our separate guidance on trivial commutations.

 When is the best time to take money out of my pension?

 This is not a question we can answer for you, as it will depend on many factors, such as your personal and financial circumstances, future plans, need for the money and so forth.
 But this guide shows that you can trigger a large tax bill when you take taxable lump sums from pensions under flexi-access arrangements.
-Not only that, but you might incur a further cost by creating a tax credits overpayment, incurring a high income child benefit charge, or by affecting your entitlement to means-tested state benefits.
-If your lump sum causes you to become a higher or additional rate taxpayer, you may also lose the ability to claim the marriage allowance and will also face restrictions to your personal savings allowance.
+Not only that, but you might incur a further cost by creating a tax credits overpayment, a high income child benefit charge, or by affecting your entitlement to means-tested state benefits.
+If your lump sum causes you to become a higher or additional rate taxpayer, you may also lose the ability to claim the marriage allowance, lose all or part of your personal allowance and will also face restrictions to your personal savings allowance.

 Planning ahead could therefore save you a great deal in potentially unnecessary tax charges and adverse impacts to your benefits position.
 For example, if you can afford to wait to take pension monies until the tax year after you retire from work, you might be liable to tax at a lower rate (and suffer no adverse tax credits consequences if you are no longer eligible to claim them).

 Or, you might be able to consider taking your money out in stages.
 For instance, if you had a pension pot of £80,000, £60,000 of it would be taxable after taking out 25% tax-free cash.
-If this £60,000 is taken over six years, for example, and you have no other taxable income in those years, you might pay no tax at all (with the standard personal tax allowance set at £11,850 for 2018/19, and with this possibly to increase in future tax years – to an anticipated £12,500 by 2020).
+If this £60,000 is taken over six years, for example, and you have no other taxable income in those years, you might pay no tax at all (with the standard personal tax allowance set at £12,500 for 2019/20).
+But do remember that your state pension is fully taxable.